zdenham/diamond-etherscan/README.md

 ## Note

-This was a quick weekend hack, and just tested out on testnet.
-If there are any improvements / feedbacks pls let me know.
+This was a quick weekend hack for a proof of concept.
+The example isn't fully eip-1967 compliant, and how etherscan responds to updating proxy is currently untested.
+If there are any other improvements / feedbacks pls let me know.

 ## TODO